Types of solar-powered homes

 How much maintenance is required for a solar-powered home?

 Solar homes require little maintenance.
-Periodic cleanings can increase the performance of panels by up to 7%, but a good rain or a windy day is often enough to whisk away dust and pollen.
+Periodic cleanings can marginally increase the performance of panels, but a good rain or a windy day is often enough to whisk away dust and pollen.

 Can a solar-powered home go off the grid completely?

 Yes, but the difficulty with a truly solar home is that the upfront cost often outweighs any potential savings.
 To be fully solar and “off the grid” usually requires some sort of storage.
-The cost of a solar battery for a residential home is incredibly high, with a battery costing $12,000 to $22,000.
+The cost of a solar battery for a residential home is incredibly high, ranging from $7,000 to $18,000.

 How does the location of my home affect the efficiency of solar power?

 Solar panels perform best on roofs that face south.
 They can work in areas that get little sun, but PV technology produces less energy on cloudy days.
-If you live in a low-light area, like Alaska or Washington, ask your utility company if they participate in net metering to offset energy costs during the darker months.
+If you live in a low-light area, like Alaska or Washington, ask your utility company whether it participates in net metering to offset energy costs during the darker months.

 Are there any specific building requirements or regulations for solar homes?

 Yes, there are regulations for solar homes, though they vary by location.
-The best way to ensure your solar technology meets the requirements in your area is to hire professionals who have been certified through the North American Board of Certified Energy Practitioners (NABCEP), which handles training and certification for solar installers.
+The best way to ensure your solar technology meets the requirements in your area is to hire professionals who are certified by the North American Board of Certified Energy Practitioners (NABCEP), which oversees training and certification for solar installers.

 Article sources